FaramarzKowsari/suya-nakis/README.md

 You can support Suya Nakış by:

-- starring the repository;
+- Starring the repository
-- sharing the live application;
+- Sharing the live application
-- reporting technical issues;
+- Reporting technical issues
-- suggesting accessibility improvements;
+- Suggesting accessibility improvements
-- referencing the project in digital-art or cultural-technology research;
+- Referencing the project in digital-art or cultural-technology research
-- introducing the project to educators, artists and cultural institutions.
+- Introducing the project to educators, artists, and cultural institutions

 ---